mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 When you gain an associate from a random event, note it on your character sheet.
-You can give as much detail as you wish, from the sketchy (‘Rival in Navy’) to the detailed (‘Captain Harrick of the Pride of Sylea is my rival, because I disobeyed his orders while on a mission.
+You can give as much detail as you wish, from the sketchy ('Rival in Navy') to the detailed ('Captain Harrick of the Pride of Sylea is my rival, because I disobeyed his orders while on a mission.
 He had me drummed out of the Navy, damn him!
-I’ll have my revenge on him one day!’)
+I'll have my revenge on him one day!')

 Other player characters can be Contacts, Allies or even Rivals for the purposes of the Connections rule (see page 8).